The Odysseus project is a long-life, low-cost nickel sulphide redevelopment project in Western Australia. Discovered in 2010, Odysseus is among…

-The Kalahari Manganese Field, located in Northern Cape Province, about 700km southwest of Johannesburg, contains around 80% of the world’s known high-grade manganese ore reserves.
+The Kalahari Manganese field is located in the Northern Cape Province, 700km south-west of Johannesburg, South Africa.
+It contains approximately 80% of the world’s known high-grade manganese ore reserves.
 The district yields four million tonnes per annum (Mtpa), which is mined mainly by two companies: Samancor and Assmang.

 Originally established in 1935, Assmang is jointly owned and managed by African Rainbow Minerals and Assore.
-The company wholly owns Nchwaning and Gloria manganese mines, near the community of Black Rock.
+The company wholly owns the Nchwaning and Gloria manganese mines, near the Black Rock area of the Kalahari Manganese field.

 Nchwaning was commissioned in three phases.
 Nchwaning 1 was commissioned in 1972, Nchwaning 2 in 1981 and Nchwaning 3 in 2001.
 The Gloria mine, to the south, started production in 1978.

-Early in 2000, Assmang announced an expansion involving the development of a new shaft complex at Nchwaning to add about 2Mt/y of run-of-mine ore capacity, to make Nchwaning the world’s lowest-cost underground manganese mine, and to extend its lifetime by about 30 years.
+In early 2000, Assmang announced an expansion involving the development of a new shaft complex at Nchwaning to add 2Mtpa of run-of-mine ore capacity.
+The expansion made Nchwaning the world’s lowest-cost underground manganese mine and extended its lifetime by 30 years.

-The expansion, including additional treatment capacity, was commissioned in May 2004 and was completed in May 2005 at a capitalised cost of R780m.
+The expansion, including additional treatment capacity, was commissioned in May 2004 and was completed in May 2005 at a capitalised cost of R780m ($120.75m).

 The sub-horizontal stratabound manganese ore horizons occur in banded ironstone of the Voëlwater Formation at the top of a sequence of Transvaal System rocks.
 As well as being faulted, the horizons are folded.

-The ore is massive and averages 48% manganese; at Nchwaning it is particularly low in phosphorus while Gloria has a higher manganese-to-iron ratio.
-At the end of 2006 Assmang's reserves totalled 192Mt with mineral resources of 428.4Mt.
+The ore is massive and averages 48% manganese; at Nchwaning it is particularly low in phosphorus, while Gloria has a higher manganese-to-iron ratio.

-As of 2010, Nchwaning’s total measured and indicated resources were 303.95Mt, while proven and probable reserves were 177.86Mt.
+As of 2019, Nchwaning’s total measured and indicated resources were 303.95Mt, while proven and probable reserves were 177.86Mt.
 Gloria’s measured and indicated resources were 65.99Mt, while proven and probable reserves were 115.04Mt.

 Both mines are underground operations, using the room-and-pillar method.
 Nchwaning started with one vertical hoisting shaft, with the 450m-deep No 2 vertical skip shaft added and the plant upgraded in 1981.